JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 3. Navigate to the directory you would like to install the program.

-4. Open cmd and type "git clone https://github.com/JohnMahglass/   Mindustry-Archipelago-Randomizer".
+4. Open cmd and type "git clone https://github.com/JohnMahglass/Mindustry-Archipelago-Randomizer".

 5. Open the folder of the project and open the cmd again. **Make sure you are in the project directory.**